Here we are

 And here we are,

-Fixed on the cross where we have fixed him,
+eyes fixed where we have fixed him.

-the battered figure
+The battered figure

 fixes us with his gaze.